tracey-fans/plugin.video.censoredtv/README.md

 This is an unofficial plugin and is not associated with Censored.TV in any way.
 A valid subscription to Censored.TV is required to use the plugin.

+### v18 (Leia) and earlier

+The latest release of this plugin for Kodi v18 (Leia) is "plugin.video.censoredtv-1.1.3.zip".
+This has been tested on v18.9 and should work for earlier versions.

+### v19 (Matrix)

+Beta support for Kodi v19 (Matrix) is "plugin.video.censoredtv-1.1.3-matrix.1.zip".

 ## How to use:

 Download the latest zip file from the "zips" directory.
 This is what you will install to Kodi.